-On October 1, 2019, the Company entered into a formal Option and Joint Venture Agreement with Demerara Gold Corp. ("Demerara") and Bell Mountain Exploration Corp. ("Bell Mountain") collectively the "Optionee", granting the Optionee an option to purchase up to an undivided 75% interest in the Oro Cruz Property.
+On October 1, 2019, the Company entered into a formal Option and Joint Venture Agreement with Demerara Gold Corp.( "Demerara") and Bell Mountain Exploration Corp. ("Bell Mountain" - a subsidiary of Eros Resources Corp.) collectively the "Optionee", granting the Optionee an option to purchase up to an undivided 75% interest in the Oro Cruz Property.